 How to make Dolls House Accessories part 2.

 I’ve talked previously about renovating an old dolls house and making very inexpensive food accessories that will make your doll’s house look interesting and attractive.
-Here are the links to the earlier posts.
+Here is the link to the earlier posts.

 Today I wanted to tell you how to make miniature books with pages which will make a bookshelf come to life.